RaphaelRochet/arch-update/README.md

 # arch-update
 Update indicator for Arch Linux and GNOME Shell

+Note : Since 2026, the project has been moved to CodeBerg : https://codeberg.org/RaphaelRochet/arch-update

 ## Warning for Gnome 42+
 Default update command tries to run "gnome-terminal".
 You need to either install gnome-terminal or edit update command in advanced options to run Console.
 See wiki for examples.